cleph01/cleph01/README.md

 I'm an IT Support professional with a strong foundation in cybersecurity, networking, and problem-solving.
 My journey blends experience in fitness coaching, web development, and technology, with a strategic career shift into IT support and cybersecurity.

-I hold CompTIA A+, Network+, Security+, and AZ-900, and I'm actively pursuing CCNA and BTL1 - SOC Analyst certifications while completing my B.S. in Cybersecurity and Information Assurance.
+I hold CompTIA A+, Network+, Security+, and AZ-900, and I'm actively pursuing CCNA while completing my B.S. in Cybersecurity and Information Assurance.

 ---